by Stefanie (in collaboration with Team AYEINA)

 Check out some of the ideas by ICNA:

-Naming: Everyone in the group takes turns in naming one item in decided category.
+Naming: Everyone in the group takes turns in naming one item in the decided category.

-If you can’t name something on your turn, you are out. (eg – names of sahaba, names if cities in Muslim world, name of surahs, etc…) A more challenging version is to name an item only if it starts with the same letter that item ended with.
+If you can’t name something on your turn, you are out. (eg – names of sahaba, names of cities in the Muslim world, name of surahs, etc…) A more challenging version is to name an item only if it starts with the same letter that the item ended with.

 Islamic Quiz Competition:

-There are many Islamic Games out there, like: 5 Pillars Game , Baba Ali’s Kalimaat Game, Reflection Cards by Ramadan Legacy, The Seerah Trail and The Giant Journey (Table puzzles) by Learning Roots, etc. that don’t include dice.
+There are many Islamic Games out there, like Quran Plan, 5 Pillars Game , Baba Ali’s Kalimaat Game, Reflection Cards by Ramadan Legacy, The Seerah Trail, and The Giant Journey (Table puzzles) by Learning Roots, etc. that don’t include dice.